MedhatHassan/PortSwiggerLabs/README.md

 - **Useful Resources:** We've curated additional resources and references related to web security testing, ensuring you have access to a wealth of information.

 ## Content
 We welcome contributions from the community to enhance and expand the PortSwigger Labs Repository.
 If you have new labs, improvements, or corrections to existing content, please submit a pull request.
-Be sure to review our [Contribution Guidelines](CONTRIBUTING.md) for details on how to contribute.

 ## Prerequisites